spacemeshos/testnet-guide/guide/status.md

 ## Well Done!

-You did it - you are now up and running a Node, and you will start receiving Smesh rewards for producing blocks to the Spacemesh platform.
+You did it - you are now up and running a Smesher, and you will start receiving Smesh rewards for producing blocks to the Spacemesh platform.

 ![](../images/fireworks.gif)